Women TV presenters defy Taliban order to cover faces on air

 During two decades of US-led military intervention in Afghanistan, women and girls made marginal gains in the deeply patriarchal nation.

+Soon after they took over, the Taliban promised a softer version of the harsh Islamist rule that characterised their first stint in power from 1996 to 2001.

-But since August women have already been banned from travelling alone and teenage girls barred from secondary schools.
+Since the takeover, however, women have been banned from travelling alone and teenage girls barred from secondary schools.

 Comments